casualwriter/calibrePage/README.md

 It is a **single file** in very simple PHP coding, provides the following features

+* Single php file
+* Self-contained, no depandence, no jQuery
+* responsive, fit for mobile and desktop

 * List latest books
 * List books by labels
 * Search book by keyword